grafana/agent/docs/sources/flow/reference/components/loki.process.md

     }
 }
 ```
-All the labels except the ones listed under `label_drop` stage will be sent to Loki.
+All the labels except the ones listed under `label_drop` stage are sent to Loki.

 #### GeoIP with ASN (Autonomous System Number) database example